dennis-m-e/data-engineering-iu-task-2/README.md

 ### Kafka Topic

-For simplicity, each row of the dataset will be published to and read from one topic called `topic_air_quality_pollution_measurement`, no matter which sensor the data is coming from.
+For simplicity, each row of the dataset will be published to and read from one topic called `topic_air_quality_pollution_data`, no matter which sensor the data is coming from.
 For real-world usage, a dedicated topic structure is preferred, considering different dimensions like sensor type or area the sensor belongs to.

 ### Architecture